Electric blanket

 • Avoid using electronic devices near your baby’s bed.

-• If your baby has trouble falling asleep, you can give them a gentle massage or sing to them softly.
+• If your baby has trouble falling asleep, you can give him a gentle massage or sing softly.

-If you find that you’ve already quietly tried everything you’ve read and notice that your baby is still having a lot of trouble falling asleep, consider getting professional help.
+If you’ve already quietly tried everything you’ve read and notice that your baby is still having a lot of trouble falling asleep, consider getting professional help.

 Useful links for young parents about sleeping with babies: